-Seasonality of Production by Energy Source
+Seasonality of Production by Energy Sources

-The percentage of production is based on the LTA for the facilities in operation at February 27, 2019.
-The LTA is presented in accordance with revenue recognition accounting rules under IFRS and excludes production from facilities that are accounted for using the equity method (Dokie, East Toba, Flat Top, Guayacan, Jimmie Creek, Mampil, Montrose Creek, Pampa Elvira, Peuchén, Shannon, Umbata Falls and Viger-Denonville).
+The percentage of production is based on the LTA for the facilities in operation as at February 26, 2020.
+The LTA is presented in accordance with revenue recognition accounting rules under IFRS and excludes production from facilities that are accounted for using the equity method.

-The Corporation has limited its exposure to the seasonality of the industry by virtue of the fact that its facilities and projects are geographically diversified (spanning the Provinces of Québec, BC and Ontario in Canada, in France, in the U.S., and in Iceland, as presented below as at December 31, 2018).
+The Corporation has limited its exposure to the seasonality of the industry by virtue of the fact that its facilities and projects are geographically diversified (spanning the Provinces of Québec, BC and Ontario in Canada, in France, in the U.S. and in Chile, as presented below as at December 31, 2019).
 These facilities and projects also offer a mix of energy sources, providing further diversification and thereby reducing the Corporation's dependence on any one resource and any one region.